I’m interested in applying for a grant, but I’m not sure what opportunities are available. How can I find out?

-Small Grants, New Faculty Research Grants, Grants to Enhance and Advance Research (GEAR), and Faculty Development Leaves.
+Through the Division of Research, Small Grants, New Faculty Research Grants, Grants to Enhance and Advance Research (GEAR), and Faculty Development Leaves are offered to faculty.

 I’m submitting an application to a program I’ve never applied to before.
 Are any sample applications available?

 Few private sponsors make available copies of successful applications.
 On the other hand, all federal agencies are required by law to provide sample grants.
 Many state and local agencies have similar policies on samples.
-In addition, call me — x 3-3702.
-I keep a proposal archive for the college and can, at the very least, put you in touch with others who have applied to the program in the past.
+Contact Denise McGuire at firstname.lastname@example.org for further assistance.

 The University has negotiated a flat rate with the federal government (specifically, in our case, the Department of Health and Human Services) for the use of UH facilities and administrative support (including general use office supplies and computers, secretarial assistance, etc.).
-Because of this, you don’t have to calculate the real amount for each of these services — which would be enormously complex and time-consuming, anyway — and can merely include the flat rate.
-UH’s IDC rate for on-campus research is 50%.
-For off-campus research, the rate is 26%.
+Because of this, you don’t have to calculate the real amount for each of these services — which would be enormously complex and time-consuming, so you can just include the negotiated flat rate.
+For a more detailed description of IDC rates click here.

 I’m applying for a grant, and the sponsor says payment will be made only to individuals, not their institutions.
 Does this mean I can bypass the Dean’s Office and the Office of Contracts and Grants?

-Why do grants have to be routed through the Dean’s Office and the Office of Contracts and Grants?
+Why do proposals have to be facilitated through the Dean’s Office?

 The Dean’s Office should always be your first stop when you’re applying for a grant — either looking for funding opportunities, beginning to prepare an application, or getting ready to submit a grant.
-We will then take care of smooth travel through OCG and any other UH bureaucratic hoops.
-This two-tiered review in the Dean’s Office and OCG help ensure that the guidelines of the grant’s sponsoring agency have been met by your application.
-In addition, we verify that any internal university, state, and federal grant requirements have been met.
+Research Development and Research Administration for CLASS are housed in the Dean’s Office.
+We verify that any internal university, state, and federal grant requirements have been met.
 We can check to make sure there are no conflicts with proposals (in the instances of limited submission proposals, among others) that could result in an application not being reviewed.
-Both offices serve as a central clearinghouse for all grants and contracts, which enables us to track research activity within the college and the university.